-For me, I prefer VirtualBox, it’s free and runs very fast on my PC than VMware, and support installing Windows, Linux and Mac OS with all versions.
+For me, I prefer VirtualBox, it’s free and runs very fast on my PC than VMware, and supports installing Windows, Linux, and Mac OS with all versions.

-Let’s choose any Linux distro and install it using both 2 ways.
+Let’s choose any Linux distro and install it using both two ways.

 The version we are going to install is 18.1 “Serena” at the time of writing that article.